 7- Batch processing (card transactions)

-The batch processing aims to deliver card transactions records to the acquirer.
+The batch processing aims to deliver card transaction records to the acquirer.
 It is initiated by the merchant from the POS Terminal.
 It is the acquirer who downloads the transactions.
 The batch processing can be triggered manually or automatically.
 For the automated option, the merchant defines the frequency and the trigger times via a configuration on the POS Terminal.
 Generally, the merchant transmits the transaction records in 24 to 48 hours.
-The card network defines a maximum period of days, after which the transactions may be rejected for late submission.
+The card network defines a maximum period of days, after which the transactions may be rejected for a late submission.

 The batch processing of card transactions takes place in several stages: